Proto-Indo-European society: Kinship

-The household (*dṓm) was generally ruled by the senior male of the family, the *dems-potis ('master of the household'), and could also consist of his children, grandchildren, and perhaps unrelated slaves or servants.
-His wife probably also played a complementary role: some evidence suggest that she would have kept her position as the mistress (*pot-n-ih₂) of the household in the event her husband dies, while the eldest son would have become the new master.
+The household (*dṓm) was generally ruled by the senior male of the family, the *dems-potis (lit. 'master of the household'), and could also consist of his children, grandchildren, and perhaps unrelated slaves or servants.
+His wife probably also played a complementary role: some evidence suggests that she would have kept her position as the mistress (*pot-n-ih₂) of the household in the event her husband dies, while the eldest son would have become the new master.
 The Proto-Indo-European expansionist kinship system was likely supported by both marital exogamy (the inclusion of foreign women through marriage) and the exchange of foster children with other families and clans, as suggested by genetic evidence and later attestations from Indo-European-speaking groups.

 Once established, the family lasted as long as the male stock of its founder endured, and clan or tribal founders were often portrayed as mythical beings stemming from a legendary past in Indo-European traditions.
 In this form of kinship organization, the individual's genetic distance from the clan's founding ancestor determined his social status.
 But if he was of exceptional prowess or virtue, the same individual could in his turn gain social prestige among the community and eventually found his own descent-group.